 Choose Your Content Marketing Medium

 There are a lot of choices available in the content marketing world.
 Were The Strathcona to co-op my services tomorrow I’d schedule a video interview with the next band to play at one of its nightclubs.
 Should the Inn at Laurel Point come calling, I’m thinking a blog post with images, showcasing the hotel’s in-spa services might go over well, though I’m rather in awe of the content marketing they are already engaging in.
-Check out this sustainability infographic.

 Basically, effective content marketing can’t happen without a plan.
 It can’t happen without good writing and great images or video either, but that really comes down to having the right wordsmith on your side.